festus-kogo/Password-Generator/README.md

 ## Generate a Strong Password!
-Replace your weak passwords with strong, randomly generated passwords
+Replace your weak passwords with strong, randomly generated passwords Generate a password that contains a unique character only!

 ### Settings
 - Minimum Password Length 8 (customizable)